 – To implement Automatic identification system search and rescue transmitter (AIS SART) as locating equipment for which frequencies are protected by reference in RR Appendix 15.
 Taking into account studies performed within ITU-R, especially in Recommendation ITU-R M.1371, it is proposed to amend RR No. 31.7 that survival craft stations may carry this equipment as an alternative to the RADAR-SART to be in line with SOLAS Chapter IV.

-– To modify RR No. 5.375 and Table 15-2 of RR Appendix 15 such due tothat the frequency band 1 645.5-1 646.5 MHz is no longer limited to use exclusively by satellite EPIRBs.
-The band would be available for use for the GMDSS and for general maritime radiocommunications.
-The availability of this band as an addition to the current SAT-COM band 1 626.5-1 645.5 MHz would provide additional capacity in the Earth-to-space direction for communications by ships.
+– To modify Table 15-2 of RR Appendix 15 by replacing the phrase “D&S-OPS in column 2 with the phrase “SAT-COM.”
+This action removes the no longer needed EPIRB limitation in the the frequency band 1 645.5-1 646.5 MHz while leaving the band available for GMDSS SAT-COM communications.

 2/1.11/4.2 Unique Method B for Issue B: E-Navigation